Sedation Dentistry in Fairfield, CT

 Many people have anxiety about the dentist.
 When you are anxious, your pain threshold decreases and can make you hypersensitive to every sensation.
 Oftentimes, highly anxious patients find it difficult to undergo needed dental treatment and will continually postpone their care, resulting in compounding dental and health issues.

 Sedation dentistry, sometimes called “sleep dentistry,” involves the use of sedatives before or during dental treatment to help relax the patient and ease their anxiety in order to complete dental procedure without patient discomfort.
-These methods of sedation are safe and efficient when used in an appropriate setting under the care of one of our highly trained doctors.
-Dr. Lee or Dr. Cardona can assess your level of dental anxiety and can discuss the different options available for sedation dentistry.
+These methods of sedation are safe and efficient when used in an appropriate setting under the care of our highly trained doctor.
+Dr. Lee can assess your level of dental anxiety and can discuss the different options available for sedation dentistry.

 Sedation dentistry is available in different levels, from minimal to profound, and we will help you choose your level depending on your overall needs and individual desires for sedation.